 The meters view shows the values of the first twelve analog values read back by the MPM firmware at address 0x1900.
-For the meters to reflect live values, the USB-ISS module must be connected to the SmartFusion2 Development Kit board and monitoring must be active on the MPM I2C Communications window.
-The meters ranges automatically adjust to the voltage conditions.
-Values up to 50 V and the actual value are shown in Figure 2-25.
+For the meters to reflect live values the USB-ISS module must be connected to the SmartFusion2 board and monitoring must be active on the MPM IC Communications Dialog.
+The meters ranges automatically adjust to your voltage conditions.
+Values up to 50 volts are shown.
+The actual value is shown numerically in Figure 15.

-There are two rows of simulated LEDs above the meters view.
+At the top of the Meters view are two rows of simulated LEDs.
 These indicate:

-- · The state of each digital input used in generating the corresponding flag. - The current state of the generated flag.
+- (a) The state of each digital input that is used in generating the corresponding flag. - (b) The current state of the generated flag.